 Thankfully, there is no sign of it on other susceptible plants such as phlox.

 Causes of Powdery Mildew

-This is probably due to the fact that it is not caused by just one fungus but by several different species that are attracted to different kinds of plants.
+The lack of powdery mildew on my phlox is probably due to the fact that it is not caused by just one fungus, but by several different species that are attracted to different kinds of plants.
 The powdery mildew that you find on your squash is not the same as the mildew on your beans or roses.
 Cucurbits such as pumpkins, squash, cukes, and melons have three different powdery mildew fungi gunning for them that can thrive in both humid and dry weather.
 The spores of the fungi are windborne and can’t be avoided.
 No wonder the squash get hit every year!

 Remedies for Powdery Mildew